Zealandia: Geologist to shed new light on our lost continent

 A geologist who helped bring to light the lost continent that Aotearoa sits upon is set to share more fascinating insights about Te Riu-a-Māui/Zealandia, in a just-funded, two-year project.

-Zealandia is the world's the world's youngest, smallest, thinnest and most submerged continent, with about 94 per cent of it lying underwater.
+Zealandia is the world's youngest, smallest, thinnest and most submerged continent, with about 94 per cent of it lying underwater.

 If we drained the oceans, we could see it unfurling some 4.9 million sq km across the South Pacific.